personwithbeans/Bruce-Key-Copier/README.md

 - **Key Type Selection:** Choose from common key types (e.g., Kwikset KW1, Schlage SC4, Arrow AR4, Master Lock M1, American AM7). -- WIP
 ## Working on
-- getting sizing for schalge key (default starter key set up)
+- getting sizing for kwikset key (default starter key set up)
 - adding in changing of notch positions and the sizing that goes with that
 - understanding the divices wierd ass coordinate system for drawing lines
+- saving and loading files for storing key information
+- addming multiple keys

 ## Usage